 2025 Toyota Sequoia Interior

 This current model-year iteration of the Sequoia maintains its roomy interior by including a third row of seats as standard equipment.
-Standard second-row settee seating accommodates eight individuals; second-row captain’s chairs, which are available as an add-on, reduce the number of seats to seven.
+Standard second-row settee seating accommodates eight individuals; second-row captain’s chairs, available as an add-on, reduce the number of seats to seven.
 Particularly restricted headroom exists in both rear sections when the optional panoramic sunroof is installed.

 Technology